Wyandanch, New York: Rail

 In 1875, a station was built in Wyandanch on the Long Island Rail Road.
 It was demolished in June 1958 and replaced with a station building that was, in turn, replaced in 1986.
 The station was completely rebuilt in 2018 as part of the Double Track Project on the LIRR's Ronkonkoma Branch.

-The Wyandanch LIRR station, as seen following the 2018 rebuild.

 Buses

-Wyandanch is served by several bus routes operated by Suffolk County Transit:
+Wyandanch is served by multiple bus routes operated by Suffolk County Transit: